toml-lang/compliance/docs/README.md

 # run for all decoder tests, with "table" in their name
 $ python run.py decoder <your-decoder> -m table
 ```

-## Test Layout

-There are 2 kinds of tests in this repository: valid and invalid.

-Valid tests check that a decoder (AKA parser) accepts valid TOML documents, and an encoder represents data correctly as TOML.
-Each valid tests consists of two files -- a `.toml` file containing a valid TOML document and a `.json` file containing the JSON encoding of that document.

-Invalid tests check that a decoder rejects invalid TOML data, and an encoder rejects data that can not be represented as TOML.
-An invalid test consist of a single `.toml` file (invalid TOML data, decoder) or a single `.json` file (invalid JSON encoding, encoder).

-The tests should be small enough that writing the JSON encoding by hand will not give you brain damage.
-The exact reverse is true when testing encoders.

 ### Naming